Anatomy and physiology: workshop

 This course is introductory and is taught at an interest level.
 You should be able to write a short text; locate information from handouts, books and the internet; listen and identify main points and participate in discussions.

-This course is essential for those wishing to apply for the ITEC Anatomy & Physiology or ITEC Holistic Massage diploma.
+This course is essential for those wishing to apply for the ITEC Level 3 Massage diploma or ITEC Level 3 Complementary Therapies diploma.

 How will I be taught, and will there be any work outside the class?

-Lecture with diagrams and charts; talks, discussion, and practical exercises in the form of group and pairs activities.
+Lecture with diagrams, anatomical models and charts; talks, discussion, and practical exercises in the form of group and pairs activities.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring a pen, paper and highlighters to the sessions.
-Handouts will be provided on the day.
+Handouts will be provided.

 When I've finished, what course can I do next?